 Calculating the current estimate:

 We can stop here.
 The gain decreases with each measurement.
 Therefore, the contribution of each successive measurement is lower than the contribution of the previous measurement.
-We get quite close to a true weight which is 1010g.
+We get pretty close to the true weight, which is 1000g.
 If we were making more measurements, we would get closer to the true value.

 \( n \) | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 |